Children's haematology, blood and marrow transplantation

 GP referrals

-Please use NHS e-Referrals to refer a patient to our children's haematology, blood and marrow transplantation service.
+Please use NHS e-Referrals to refer a patient to this service.

-The bone marrow transplant and bone marrow failure clinics usually see referrals from consultant paediatricians.
+Bone marrow transplant and bone marrow failure clinics usually receive referrals from consultant paediatricians.

-Infants diagnosed via the neonatal haemoglobinopathy screening service are referred to the haemoglobinopathy clinic.
+Infants diagnosed via neonatal haemoglobinopathy screening are referred to the haemoglobinopathy clinic.

 Two week wait cancer referral